erniep888/ScrumTime/README.md

 # ScrumTime #

-## All new development is currently paused.
+## New development is underway.

-- Migrating to VS2019
-- Convert to .NET CORE API
-- Convert to Angular UI
+- Migrating to Angular 9